Jeanne C. Smith Carr: Career

 Her home, "Carmelita", became an intellectual center in Southern California.
-Here, they laid out their beautiful property, a tract of 42 acres, located on the northeast corner of Colorado Street and Orange Grove Avenue.
-In the course of years, it became noted for several things; first, its great variety of fruit and ornamental trees and plants-more than 200 in all-which Jeanne had obtained from nearly every part of the world; for the hospitality extended by its hosts to many eminent people, drawn to "Carmelita" by the personalities of the owners; and as well because of its beauty and interest.
+Here, they laid out their property, a tract of 42 acres, located on the northeast corner of Colorado Street and Orange Grove Avenue.
+In the course of years, it became noted for its over 200 fruit and ornamental trees and plants as well as the personalities of its owners.
 In a log cabin on these grounds, it is said that Helen Hunt Jackson, while visiting the Carrs, wrote part of Ramona.

 Carr was interested in early California history and wrote extensively on the subject, including California missions.
 She was known as a special correspondent of the Sacramento Union and the writer of the Southern California articles in Dewing Publishing Company's Picturesque California, She wrote constantly for the general press, devoting herself almost exclusively to subjects concerning the promotion of the material growth of California.
 Her articles appeared in California Horticulturist, California Teacher, Home Journal, Illustrated Press, Los Angeles Daily Times, Pacific Rural Press, Pasadena and Valley Union, Western Farmer, Wisconsin Farmer, and Wisconsin State Journal.

 She was considered an authority on the plant life of California, and had made a special study of horticulture, also of the possibilities of sericulture, which had been attracting some public attention at that time.
 She had planted many mulberry trees on her "Carmelita" ranch to grow the silkworm and conduct some experiments.
 In 1885, Carr served as the Third Vice-president of the State Board of Silk Culture.
 In 1892, Carr was again offered a position on the State Board of Silk Culture and accepted the appointment.

 In 1890, when the Pacific Coast Women's Press Association was established, she was elected First Vice-President.
 In the same year, she served on the first board of directors of the Pasadena Library and Village Improvement Society.
 Previously, in 1885, when a Citrus Fair was held in Pasadena, one of its objects being to raise funds to assist the public library enterprise, Carr contributed much toward its success.